mtzfactory/nango/docs/docs/quickstart/node.md

 Replace your `<your-name>` with your actual name, and `<slack-token-goes-here>` with [this token](https://nangohq.notion.site/Quickstart-Slack-access-token-f41c7cc291c74fbd9b1110af6d631d01).

 If you are curious about the `registerConnection` call, this is how we tell Nango that a user has installed an Integration.
+Alternatively you could add the OAuth client id & secret of your own Slack app and use the builtin OAuth server of Nango to let users authenticate directly with your app.

-You can learn more about it in the [Architecture](architecture.md#nango-integrations--actions) and the [client SDK reference](reference/SDKs/node.md#registerConnection).
+You can learn more about these options in the [Architecture](architecture.md#nango-integrations--actions) and the [create an Integration guide](guides/create-an-integration.md).

 ### Test your Action